Cute Babies in Art: From Rubens to Cassatt

 Who doesn’t like a cute baby?
 Lucky for us, history is full of cute babies in art.
-And while we could dedicate one whole article to the babies in Mary Cassatt’s paintings alone, there happen to be more artists who excelled in this genre.
-But where would we be if we forgot to mention the stranger art works out there as well?
+And while we could dedicate one whole article to babies in Mary Cassatt’s paintings alone, there happen to be more artists who excelled in this genre.
+But where would we be if we forgot to mention the stranger artworks out there as well?
 We cannot forget those.
-Just research “cute babies in art” and you will be met with some fascinating and possibly disturbing images.
+Just research “cute babies in art” and you will be met with some fascinating or possibly disturbing images.

 Cute Babies in Art

-These Van Gogh painting are bright and vibrant; indicative of Van Gogh’s later style and color palette.
+These Vincent van Gogh’s paintings are bright and vibrant; indicative of Van Gogh’s later style and color palette.
 While the artist painted many other paintings for the Roulin family, these next two are particularly focused on the infant, Marcelle.
 Look at those chubby cheeks!

 A large portion of the French artist’s oeuvre is focused on the female body.
-MFA Houston labels Bouguereau as the “quintessential successful academic painter.”
-Throughout his realistic paintings, there are numerous children and babies in addition to the women.
-For instance, the below painting of a young girl cradling her younger sibling.
+Museum of Fine Arts Houston labels William-Adolphe Bouguereau as the “quintessential successful academic painter.”
+Throughout his realistic paintings, there are numerous children and babies.
+For instance, the below painting is of a young girl cradling her younger sibling.
 He had his own children model for the very clear and hyper-realistic portrait.

-Again, Bouguereau’s painting of the Madonna and Child hearkens back to the Renaissance style, but with a better approach to Realism.
+Again, Bouguereau’s painting of Madonna and Child hearkens back to the Renaissance style, but with a stronger approach to realism.

-The 17th century Flemish painter is known for his religious and mythological paintings of portraits and landscapes.
-Below are both a sketch of his own child and a painting of two curly-haired babies in bed believed to be his elder brothers.
+Peter Paul Rubens is known for his religious and mythological paintings of portraits and landscapes.
+Below are both a sketch of his own son, Nicolas, and a painting of two curly-haired babies in bed believed to be his elder brothers.

-While not all of the Flemish artist's paintings of the Baby Jesus could be defined as 'cute' in nature, this one fits the description.
-It is a more realistic portrait of a baby than what other Renaissance artists were utilizing at around the same time and area of Europe.
+While not all of Cornelis van Cleve‘s paintings of the baby Jesus could be defined as “cute” in nature, this one fits the description.
+It is a bit more realistic than what other Renaissance artists were utilizing at around the same time and area of Europe.

 Opinions differ on whether all babies are cute, however that is not the argument here.
-But if you want to see art works depicting babies in an unrealistic or downright strange manner, look no further.
+But if you want to see artworks depicting babies in a downright strange manner, look no further.